SASC logo SASC logo SASC logo

 Indirect free kicks only No

-(Although there is no off-side rule at this age, coaches should discourage their own players from waiting near their opponent's goal)
+(Although there is no off-side rule at these ages, coaches should discourage their own players from waiting near their opponent's goal)

 Throw-ins (One retry).